gcb2018/carlobloks2/content/blog/booklist-2020.md

 ---
 ## Books I have read this year or are still on my todo-list
 * Measure What Matters / John Doerr - ✅
-* Inspired: How to Create Tech Products Customers Love / Marty Cagan - ❌ (will have to try on 2021)
+* Inspired: How to Create Tech Products Customers Love / Marty Cagan - ❌ (will have to try in 2021)
 * The Subtle Art of Not Giving a F*ck / Mark Manson - ✅
 * The Power of Habit / Chalres Dunigg - ✅
-* The Magic of Thinking Big / David Schwartz - ❌ (will have to try on 2021)
+* The Magic of Thinking Big / David Schwartz - ❌ (will have to try in 2021)
 * The Lean Startup / Eric Ries - ✅